yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+I completely followed the NVIDIA Autonomous Car Group model without applying any regularization techniques like Dropout or Max pooling.
+Instead, to reduce overfitting:

+- I kept the training epochs low: 5 epochs.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+- Also, the model was trained and validated on different data sets by splitting the sample data with 80% for training and 20% for validation (code line 17).

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning